Timeframes

 How to combine them

-The classic top-down approach: read the daily for the regime, the hourly for the setup, and the 15-minute for the entry.
-If all three agree, the trade is high-conviction.
+The classic top-down approach scales from monthly down to 15-minute: monthly for the regime, weekly for the trend, daily for the setup, hourly for the timing, 15-minute for the entry.
+If higher timeframes agree, the trade is high-conviction.
 If they conflict, drop position size or skip it.
+Most swing traders live on 1D + 1W; most day traders live on 1H + 15M.

 Educational analysis only.
 Not financial advice.
 Past performance does not predict future results.
 Trading carries risk; never trade capital you cannot afford to lose.